Parrot claims Olympic slopestyle title after battling cancer

 Still, there were some anxious moments.

 Like when his teammate crushed his final run.
-McMorris even raised his right hand in the air after landing his last trick.
+McMorris raised his right hand in the air after landing his last trick, thinking maybe he had won.
 But it wasn’t good enough to move him past Parrot.
 McMorris tapped the snow with his board before heading over to hug his teammate.

+“Max beat cancer, and it’s pretty sick to see him do well,” McMorris said.

 McMorris has been one of Canada’s top riders over the last decade and has won a lot of medals, but none of them Olympic gold.